enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco/getting-started.md

 If you leave it empty, it will just use your current Umbraco installation domain.

-### Api key
+### API key

 Before you can insert an API key, you must have created a Source within the [Enterspeed Management](https://app.enterspeed.com/settings/data-sources).

 The API key looks something like this: source-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
-When you have gotten it, insert it in the Api key input field.
+When you have gotten it, insert it in the API key input field.

 ### Preview API key

-Optional API key serves the purpose of ingesting draft and unpublished content to the secondary (preview) source.
+The optional API key serves the purpose of ingesting draft and unpublished content to the secondary (preview) source.
 Can be leveraged for your content editors to preview content, similarly to the in-built 'Save & Preview' functionality in Umbraco.

 Before you can insert a Preview API key, you must have created a Source within the [Enterspeed Management](https://app.enterspeed.com/settings/data-sources).